-NOTE FROM THE SECRETARIAT
+NOTE FROM THE SECRETARIAT OF STATE

 In the wake of reactions to the recent Decree of the Congregation for Bishops by which the excommunication of four prelates of the Society of Saint Pius X was remitted, and with regard to the negationist or reductionist statements made by Bishop Williamson concerning the Shoah, it seems opportune to clarify some aspects of the matter.

 As has already been publicly stated, the Decree of the Congregation for Bishops, dated 21 January 2009, was an act by which the Holy Father responded benevolently to repeated requests from the Superior General of the Society of Saint Pius X.

 His Holiness desired to remove an impediment which was prejudicial to the opening of a door to dialogue.
 He now awaits a corresponding gesture from the four bishops expressing total adherence to the doctrine and discipline of the Church.
 The very grave penalty of latae sententiae excommunication, which these bishops incurred on 30 June 1988, and which was formally declared on 1 July 1988, was a consequence of their having been illegitimately ordained by Archbishop Marcel Lefebvre.

 The remission of the excommunication has freed the four bishops from a very serious canonical penalty, but it has not changed the juridical status of the Society of Saint Pius X, which presently does not enjoy any canonical recognition by the Catholic Church.
 The four bishops, even though they have been released from excommunication, have no canonical function in the Church and do not licitly exercise any ministry within it.